 There are also different bladder leak underwear for nighttime to protect you from nighttime leakage.

 When it comes to protective underwear, there is no one-size-fits-all.
 Everyone’s body is different, from measurements to torso length to hip shape.
 For any online shopping in the industrialized world, including shopping for bladder leak products, it can be nearly impossible to find the perfect fit.

 We’re here to help with that.
 If you pick bladder protection underwear that’s too big or too small, this may cause more leaks instead of ensuring you get the protection you need.
 For this reason, it’s important to know your measurements and find the perfect underwear for your specific body.

-First, take measuring tape and wrap it around your waist.
+First, take a measuring tape and wrap it around your waist.
 Then check our guide to find the perfect product:

 - 28-40 inches is a small or medium

 - 48-64 inches is an XL